Dry eyes and contact lenses: Common causes and ways to relief

 If you suffer from dry eyes, it is also recommended not to wear the contact

 lenses for prolonged periods of time.
 To avoid straining your eyes, switch to

 glasses when working on the computer or watching TV.
 Even a whole day without

 lenses relaxes your eyes considerably.
 In case you have a cold, you should

 abstain from wearing contact lenses, so you don't smear pathogen on the eyes.
 Be

 especially careful when cleaning your contact lenses.
 Clean the lenses

-thoroughly after each use with the appropriate contact
+thoroughly after each use with the

-contact lens containers so that no pathogens form.
+sterilize the contact lens containers so that no pathogens form.